faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 ### How many partitions

 When choosing the number of partition there is a general advice: calculate it.
 You can set then a little higher number when anticipating growth.
-Remember that you can only increase the number of partitions.
+Keep in mind that you can only increase the number of partitions.
 Kafka denies decreasing this number.
-The number of partitions will depend on the speed of consumers consuming from Kafka.
+The number of partitions most of the time will depend on the speed of consumers consuming from Kafka.
 Before we do the calculation let's come up with a simplified statement: **that a single partition can be consumed only by one consumer**.
 Those of you who are familiar with consumer groups, will now that it is true only within a single consumer group, but forget about it now.
-So for example if a single consumer's max throughput is 100 m/s (messages per second) and expected incoming traffic to a Kafka topic is 500 m/s, you will need at least 5 consumers running in parallel.
-Because single partition can be serviced by a single consumer we'll need at least 5 Kafka partitions.
+So for example, if a single consumer's max throughput is 100 m/s (messages per second) and expected incoming traffic to a Kafka topic is 500 m/s, you will need at least 5 consumers running in parallel.
+Because single partition can be serviced by a single consumer, we'll need at least 5 Kafka partitions.

+> [INFO]
+> I purposely focus only on the consuming side in the calculation.
+We didn't take into account if that number of partition is enough
+> for writing given throughput to the topic.
+I assume that most of the time the bottleneck will be the application rather than a
+> Kafka itself.
+We can scale number of producers independently of the number of partitions, but the parallel consumers are limited by the
+> number of partitions.
+{: .block-tip }

+The general advice is: `partitionsCount = expectedThroughput / throughputOfASingleConsumer`

 ### Increasing availability and durability - Partition leaders and followers